Creating space in my home was not a process.

 Your life is going to be so free!

-Minimalism is absolutely essential for full time travel.
+Minimalism is absolutely essential for full time travel and tiny house living.

 Here are a few things I’d like to point out:

 - Removing distractions – constant cleaning, organizing, rearranging, paper clutter, digital clutter… it all eats up not only time, but energy!